 - Age.
 Bones naturally become thinner as we age.
 When women reach menopause, they may rapidly lose bone in the first four to eight years of menopause.
 For example, if a woman begins menopause at 50, the most dramatic loss of bone mass may occur between 51 and 58.

 - Race.
 Due to differences in genetic make-up, Caucasian and Asian women are more likely to be affected by Osteoporosis than African-American and Hispanic women.

 - Family History.
 Women whose families have a history of developing Osteoporosis are more likely to develop it themselves.

-DEXA Screening for Osteoporosis
+How Does the DEXA Scan for Osteoporosis Work?